PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ./mbl-tools/build-mbl/run-me.sh --builddir /path/to/my-build-dir
 ```

-It is a good practice to use different build directories for every build.
+It is good practice to use a different build directory for every build.

 ##### Pinned Manifests and Rebuilds

-Each build produces a pinned manifest as a build artifact.
+Each build produces a **pinned manifest** as a build artifact.
 A pinned manifest is a file that encapsulates sufficient version information to allow an exact rebuild.
 To get the pinned manifest for a build, use the `--outputdir` option to get the build artifacts:
 ```
 mkdir /path/to/artifacts
 ./mbl-tools/build-mbl/run-me.sh --outputdir /path/to/artifacts